 The mantra I encourage here is to “be an expert in something you’ve never seen before”.
-We aren’t expected to be able to fly a helicopter (https://www.youtube.com/watch?v=6AOpomu9V6Q) having never done so before, but armed with a little knowledge, it should be a goal we can all aspire to.
+We aren’t expected to be able to fly a helicopter having never done so before, but armed with a little knowledge, it should be a goal to which we can all aspire.

 4. Phone calls and onsite work

-It’s inevitable that you will need to work with customers, and this will typically take the form of either phone calls and/or onsite work.
+Needing to work with customers is inevitable.
+This will typically take the form of phone calls, onsite work, or some other type of correspondence.
 At first, this might not be something you’re comfortable doing, but with practice it will become much more natural.